refugeetech/platform/CONTRIBUTING.md

 # Contributing
 Use the following guidelines when contributing to this project.

-# Workflow
-Please follow the [Gitflow guidelines](http://danielkummer.github.io/git-flow-cheatsheet/).
-Specifically:
-* Create a new feature branch from the `develop` branch
-* Prefix your feature branch name with `/feature`
-* When ready for review, create a pull request against the `develop` branch
- * **Important:** Get another RefugeeTech developer to review your pull request before merging

 # Submitting issues
 There are a couple of common issue types in our tracker:
 * Bug reports / support requests